dansteren/files-sudograph/README.md

 5. Add an empty build script to package.json
 6. Use `DFX_VERSION=0.7.0 sh -ci "$(curl -fsSL https://sdk.dfinity.org/install.sh)"`
 7. `dfx deploy`
+8. Add the rust wasm32 compilation target: `rustup target add wasm32-unknown-unknown`

 ## Things to fix (Forum Posts)

 * Add a full link to a canister in the output for local dev
+* Search up for closest dfx.json.
+So if you're in a sub folder it still works
+* add custom aliases to dfx command.
+For example `dfx d` for `dfx deploy`.